PRaczyla/Scaling-Network-Functions-in-Kubernetes-environment/README.txt

 IMPORTANT:
 The resources directory is a RAW snapshot of the Kubernetes API.
 It contains runtime metadata such as UID, resourceVersion, status and managedFields.
-It is intended primarily for documentation and inspection, not for direct kubectl apply restoration.
+It is intended primarily for documentation and inspection.